 KEY STAGE 4

-The Faculty of Computing and Business provides TWO popular courses at Key Stage 4 to accommodate students.
+The Faculty of Computing and Business provides THREE popular courses at Key Stage 4 to accommodate students.

 GCSE Business Studies (OCR)